-Course Description: This course introduces the student to various nursing theoretical concepts relevant to the care of the client and practice of nursing.
+Course Description: The NUR315 Nursing Theory course introduces the student to various nursing theoretical concepts relevant to the care of the client and practice of nursing.
 The student will review application of theory and gain appreciation to the professional role and function of nursing care as well as inter-professional relationship skills.

 Rationale: To prepare undergraduates to critique, evaluate, and utilize appropriate theories within their specific fields of practice.
 Practice that incorporates nursing and related theories enables RN to BSN nurses to develop and implement a comprehensive and holistic approach to care in all phases of a dynamic healthcare system.

 Prerequisites: PHI260, AP202, ENG201, HGD120, MCB120, SPH105, SOC102, NU112, STA117, HUM102

 2. Describe the various nursing philosophies

 3. Describe nursing conceptual models

 Upon successful completion of this course, the student will be able to:

 o Understand the primary uses of theory in the formulation and development of knowledge.

 o Evaluate and critique nursing and related theories and discuss how they relate to nursing practice.

 o Explain the role of research regarding the validation of theory and conceptual models.